wenwei202/caffe/README.md

 Poster is [here](/docs/Poster_Wen_NIPS2016.pdf).
 Slides are [here](/docs/WEN_NIPS2016.pdf).

-This work is extended and advanced to Recurrent Neural Networks (LSTMs) to learn hidden sizes.
+This work is extended and advanced to Recurrent Neural Networks (like LSTMs and Recurrent Highway Networks) to learn hidden sizes.
 [Code](https://github.com/wenwei202/iss-rnns/) is implemented by TensorFlow.

 Our ICCV 2017 paper on lower-rank DNNs ([Paper](https://arxiv.org/abs/1703.09746), [Code](https://github.com/wenwei202/caffe)) can combine with SSL method for further acceleration.